wboykinm/billmorris.io/blog/_posts/2024-11-22-landsat-speedrun.md

 tags: ["mapping", "satellite", "landsat", "space", "imagery", "gdal"]
 ---

-I had an imagery problem this week that required a quick fix: I needed moderate resolution, truecolor imagery of Bermuda.
-It turned into an exercise in processing speed, aided by some wonderful tools and open data programs.
+I needed moderate resolution, truecolor satellite imagery of Bermuda earlier this week, and I needed it _fast_.
+It turned into an exercise in processing efficiency, aided by some wonderful tools and open data programs.
 As 2024 draws to a close there are _many_ different ways to put together a decent picture of somewhere on Earth from space; I aimed for something quick and repeatable here.

 Prerequisites: